BlackPearlOrigin/blackpearlorigin/README.md

 ## Donations

-If you would to support the project, you can donate to any of the following wallets.
+If you would like to support the project, you can donate to any of the following wallets.
 All donations will go toward operating costs and supporting the Project Black Pearl team.

-**NOTE:** If you would like to be given the **Epic Donators** role on Discord and have your name added to the list of donators, please DM **Terrence#9699** on Discord with proof of your donation.
+**NOTE:** If you would like to be given the **Epic Donators** role on Discord and have your name added to the list of donators, please DM any of the Senior Project Managers on Discord with the proof of your donation.

 **BTC (Bitcoin):** bc1q0c7kxkr3mh436htjpxhku87nhf859h7ens69zl